Zonotopal algebra and forward exchange matroids: Preliminaries

 In Wolfgang Dahmen's construction \cite{dahmen-1990}, polynomials are chosen as basis elements that are local pieces of certain multivariate splines.
 For certain choices of the parameters in his construction, it might yield the same basis as ours.

-The second construction uses the so-called least map interpolation that was introduced by Carl de Boor and Amos Ron \cite{boor-ron-1991}.
-Given a finite set $S\subseteq V$, they construct a space of polynomials in $\Pi(S)\subseteq \sym(V)$ of dimension $\abs{S}$ with certain nice properties.
+We describe the second construction in more detail.
+It uses the so-called least map interpolation that was introduced by Carl de Boor and Amos Ron \cite{boor-ron-1991}.
+Given a finite set $S\subseteq V$, they construct a space of polynomials $\Pi(S)\subseteq \sym(V)$ of dimension $\abs{S}$ with certain nice properties.
 Recall that $U\cong \R^r$, $V$ denotes the dual space and a vector $v\in V$ defines a linear form $p_v\in \R[t_1,\ldots, t_r]\cong \sym(V)$.
 We define the exponential function as usual by

 The least map $\downarrow$ maps a non-zero element of the ring of formal power series $\R[[t_1,\ldots, t_r]]$ to its homogeneous component of lowest degree that is non-zero.
+Furthermore, $0_\downarrow:=0$.
 The \emph{least space} of a finite set $S\subseteq V$ is defined as

 Let $x\in U$ and $c_x\in \R$.
 This defines a \emph{hyperplane}

 If we fix a vector $c\in\R^X$, we obtain a hyperplane arrangement $\Hcal(X,c) = \{ H_{x,c_x} : x\in X\}$.

 Every basis $B\subseteq X$ determines a unique vertex $\theta_B\in V$ of the hyperplane arrangement $\Hcal(X,c)$ that satisfies $\theta_B(x)=c_x $ for all $x\in B$.
 In matrix notation, $\theta_B= B^{-1} c_B$, where $c_B$ denotes the restriction of $c$ to $\R^B$.
 If the vector $c$ is sufficiently generic, then $\theta_B \neq \theta_{B'}$ for distinct bases $B$ and $B'$.
 In this case, the hyperplane arrangement $\Hcal(X,c)$ is said to be in general position.
 For more information on hyperplane arrangements, see \cite{stanley-2007}.